albertkso/python-api-challenge/README.md

 style guidelines and unit tests, if requirements grow or become more stringent :)

-To replicate environment, do
+To replicate the environment, do the following
 ```
 - pip install -r requirements.txt
 - python manage.py migrate
 - python manage.py runserver
-- python query.py
 ```
+Execute `python query.py` to generate the CSV file.